The Art of Computer Programming: History

 in remembrance of many pleasant evenings.

 In the preface, he thanks first his wife Jill, then Burroughs for the use of B220 and B5500 computers in testing most of the programs, and Caltech, the National Science Foundation, and the Office of Naval Research.

 Section 2.5 of "Fundamental Algorithms" is on Dynamic Storage Allocation.
 Parts of this are used in the Burroughs approach to memory management.
 Knuth claims credit for: “the “boundary-tag” method, introduced in Section 2.5, was designed by the author in 1962 for use in a control program for the B5000 computer.”

 Knuth received support from Richard S. Varga, who was the scientific adviser to the publisher.
 Varga was visiting Olga Taussky-Todd and John Todd at Caltech.
 With Varga's enthusiastic endorsement, the publisher accepted Knuth's expanded plans.
 In its expanded version, the book would be published in seven volumes, each with just one or two chapters.
 Due to the growth in Chapter 7, which was fewer than 100 pages of the 1965 manuscript, per Vol. 4A p. vi, the plan for Volume 4 has since expanded to include Volumes 4A, 4B, 4C, 4D, and possibly more.

-In 1976, Knuth prepared a second edition of Volume 2, requiring it to be typeset again, but the style of type used in the first edition (called hot type) was no longer available.
+In 1976, Knuth prepared a second edition of Volume 2, requiring it to be typeset again, but the style of type used in the first edition (called hot type) was no longer readily available.
 In 1977, he decided to spend some time creating something more suitable.
 Eight years later, he returned with T_{E}X, which is currently used for all volumes.

 Another characteristic of the volumes is the variation in the difficulty of the exercises including a numerical rating varying from 0 to 50, where 0 is trivial, and 50 is an open question in contemporary research.